adeschamps/adeschamps.github.io/_drafts/observer.md

 While I know that the callbacks will be invoked in a thread safe way, the Rust compiler can't prove that.
 This is a case where it's okay to have multiple mutable references to the same memory.
-We just have to be sure that they won't be used incorrectly, or we can use the `RefCell::try_` variants if we can't be sure.
+We just have to be sure that they won't be used incorrectly.